The American Bully is a happy, confident, and loving companion!

 Mental stimulation is another requirement for canines.
 Keeping your dog mentally stimulated will decrease the chance of negative boredom behaviors (such as chewing) from developing.

 You may mentally stimulate your dog through training sessions, exercise, and even games!

 Being a relatively new breed, it is hard to determine which diseases are specifically related to the American Bully.
 However, this breed may be susceptible to Cherry Eye and Dysplasia.

-Hip and Elbow Dysplasia, a degenerative joint problem, is a disease which occurs due to malformation of the joints.
+Hip and Elbow Dysplasia, a degenerative joint problem, is a disease that occurs due to malformation of the joints.

-Dysplasia is commonly seen in ageing dogs and may cause moderate or severe lameness.
+Dysplasia is commonly seen in aging dogs and may cause moderate or severe lameness.

 The American Bully is made for families with children or anyone who desires a friendly friend.

-Kind, gentle, loving, affectionate and friendly they makes the perfect companion.
+Kind, gentle, loving, affectionate, and friendly they make the perfect companion.